MoBagel/decanter-ai-core-sdk/README.md

 ## Links
-For details on design, guidance on setting up a development environment and how to make a contribution to Mobagel Decanter Core SDK.
+For details on design, guidance on setting up a development environment and how to make a contribution to MoBagel Decanter Core SDK.

 * Code: https://github.com/MoBagel/decanter-ai-core-sdk